StewieTech/LeetcodeAcademy/readme.md

 #### Algorithm Explanation
 - To find the missing number in an Array from 0...n we are given an area nums. nums Is turned to an ArrayList for ease of use (unnecessary) by adding each number to an ArrayList called finalList using a for loop.
 The ArrayList is sorted for easy comparison.
 A for loop is then created where Two indexes are compared, 1) for the sortedList, 2)  numCounter which increments each for loop.
 When the indexes don't match we know that's the missing number, and we can return numCounter.
 We also have a second return statement outside the for loop for the case when the missing number is the last number of the array
+- Algorithm is O(n) due to the for loop

 ## Add Two Numbers
 #### Approach and Reasoning behind it